How to Bid at a Heavy Equipment Auction

 What happens if I win an auction?

-Are inspections available before bidding?
+Are equipment inspections available before bidding?